Investigation of the scale dependence in the MSR and $\overline{\textrm{MS}}$ top quark mass schemes for the $\mathrm{t}\overline{\mathrm{t}}$ invariant mass differential cross section using LHC data: Running and the pair production cross section at NLO

 It is important to note that the choice of the renormalization and factorization scales $\mur$ and $\muf$ is independent of the mass renormalization scales $R$ or $\mu_m$ in this implementation.
 We emphasize that it is essential that the mass scheme correction proportional to $d_1$ is consistently used at the renormalization scale $\mur$, which yields logarithms $\ln(R/\mur)$ or $\ln(\mu_m/\mur)$ beyond NLO to consistently cancel the pole mass renormalon.
 Since MCFM is based on renormalization with 5 dynamical flavors, one has to consistently expand $\aspi^{(6)}(\mu_r)$ for the $\MSbar$ top mass scheme corrections of Eq.~\eqref{mtpole-t-mMS} in powers of $\aspi^{(5)}(\mu_r)$ in the cross section formula of Eq.~\eqref{diff_NLO_cs}.
 At NLO this leads to Eq.~\eqref{eq:parameters}.

-We note that the fixed-order perturbative corrections for the differential cross section in the pole mass scheme are known at next-to-next-to-leading order (NNLO) accuracy in QCD~\cite{Czakon:2015owf} and at NLO in the electroweak theory~\cite{Kuhn:2006vh,Czakon:2017wor}.
-In addition, an implementation of the $\overline{\rm MS}$ mass scheme at NNLO has been provided in Ref.~\cite{Catani:2020tko}.
-The conversion of the mass renormalization scheme from the pole mass to the running or the MSR mass beyond NLO accuracy in QCD (and LO for electroweak effects as presented here) needs to be performed numerically and requires theory predictions for differential cross sections with the pole mass at NNLO accuracy for a large array of pole mass values (typically in a range $150 \GeV < m < 180 \GeV$)), which are currently not readily available in the literature.
+We note that the fixed-order perturbative corrections for the differential cross section in the pole mass scheme are known at NNLO accuracy in QCD~\cite{Czakon:2015owf,Catani:2019hip} and at NLO in the electroweak theory~\cite{Kuhn:2006vh,Czakon:2017wor}.
+In addition, the $\overline{\rm MS}$ mass scheme at NNLO has been studied in Ref.~\cite{Catani:2020tko}.
+The conversion of the mass renormalization scheme from the pole mass to the $\overline{\rm MS}$ or the MSR mass beyond NLO accuracy in QCD (and LO for electroweak effects as presented here) needs to be performed numerically and requires theory predictions for differential cross sections with the pole mass at NNLO accuracy for a large array of pole mass values (typically in a range $150 \GeV < m < 180 \GeV$)).
+The required NNLO computations (including scale variations and PDF uncertainties) are numerically demanding and such results are currently not readily available in the literature.